ggroce/wordlist-formatter-javafx/README.md

 that in most all cases could not possibly be useable passwords, and again, sorting the lists from smallest to largest, with the most likely use-cases proposed in the former portion of the word list search.

+Created using Java SDK 11.0.9, JavaFX 11.0.2, using Maven and Intellij